PJDude/dude/README.md

 # DUDE (DUplicates DEtector)

-GUI utility for finding identical files, delete or link them to save space.
+GUI utility for finding duplicated files, delete or link them to save space.

 ## Features
 - **scanning for duplicated with multiple criteria**